-Just published to Geoff’s Rail Diaries, lots of photos from yesterday’s visit to Highley station, on the Severn Valley Railway.
-Visit “An afternoon at Highley” – now!
+Just published to Geoff’s Rail Diaries, an illustrated account of yesterday’s visit to the Apedale Valley Light Railway.
+Visit Apedale’s little locos now!Edgar and the rattly v-skips

 Another visit to another favourite 2’0″ gauge line, the Apedale Valley Railway, which held a steam gala earlier today.
 There will be lots more photos (once I’ve worked through them all) and an account of the visit on Geoff’s Rail Diaries; in the meantime, here are three ‘newcomers’.
 The German-built O&K, with its neat little tender, spent its working life in Argentina.
 Avonside Ogwen was repatriated from the USA a few years ago, and Edgar is a ‘new-build’ replica of a (French) Decauville locomotive.
 A multinational railway!

 A visit to a open day at the old pumping station, in Shrewsbury’s Coleham district.
 The old pumping engines have been lovingly restored – so have their boilers – and are steam-operated at fairly regular intervals.
 Outside the building, there’s more of interest, including steam-powered garden railway trains, a 7¼” miniature railway and a 2′-gauge line.
 Great fun!